-Can Genital Herpes be Cured?
+Can Genital Herpes be cured?

 There are a variety of sexually transmitted infections, some of them well known (like Chlamydia) and others, not so much (such as Mycoplasma Genitalium).
 And as well as categorising STI’s into how wide-spread or how talked about they are, they can also be split into two distinct categories; curable and simply treatable.
 Genital herpes falls into the latter category, as there is no cure for it once you have picked up the infection.

-Why can’t it be cured?
+Why can’t genital herpes be cured?